What can I do? A recycling guide

 Under the EU ‘WEEE’ (Waste Electrical and Electronic Equipment) legislation, the suppliers of new electrical and electronic items are obliged to accept old items for recycling on a like-for-like basis.
 The cost of this service is included in the purchase price as the PRF levy.
 Thus, when an item such as a fridge is delivered, by law the supplier must accept the old item for recycling.

 When disposing of computers and disk drives, disks or phones that have been used to collect and store sensitive data, data owners should be aware of their obligations under data protection regulations, regarding the proper removal of any College data stored on any equipment prior to being sent for recycling.
-Please see relevant College Policy on IT Services webpage.
+Please see secure data disposal guidelines on IT Services webpage.

 Electrical and electronic equipment not collected under the terms of the WEEE legislation can be sent for recycling by contacting David Hackett.
 Equipment that is still operational should be clearly marked as such as this equipment will be reused where possible and recycled otherwise.